Beast (2017 film): Plot

-Moll becomes overwhelmed by guilt at her job, and goes to find the girl she stabbed, who has a scar on her cheek.
-Moll apologizes and claims she wants to make amends, but when she says she did it in self-defence, the woman yells at her to leave.
-Moll then attends the deceased girl's memorial, and attempts to comfort the girl's mother, but is yelled at and chased out.
+Overwhelmed by guilt, she visits the girl she stabbed, and claims she wants to make amends, but when she says she acted in self-defence, the victim yells at her to leave.
+Moll then attends the dead girl's funeral, and attempts to comfort the bereaved mother, but is yelled at and chased out.

 Clifford informs her that they have caught the real murderer, an immigrant farmer, and apologizes for treating her with suspicion but insists that Pascal is still bad news.
 Relieved, Moll and Pascal celebrate by going out drinking, but when she tells him she cannot stay on this island and suggests they build a life elsewhere, he reacts angrily.
 They argue, and he slams her against a wall, strangling her.
 He apologizes, but she runs to Clifford's house and admits to lying about Pascal's whereabouts.
-She asks him if the immigrant farmer confessed, and he says he did not.
-He tells her to get out.
+She asks him if the immigrant farmer confessed.
+He says they found his DNA but says he did not confess.
+After she insults him, he tells her to get out.
 She goes to where the latest victim was discovered, lies down in the dirty hole and cries in remorse.

-At a beach front restaurant, Moll plies Pascal with alcohol, and invites him to admit to the murders, saying she absolutely accepts him for whoever he is.
-Privately, she coaxes him by admitting her own secret: that she actually stabbed that girl in revenge.
+When Moll reunites with Pascal, he tells her he is willing to live anywhere for her.
+Later, at a restaurant, Moll plies Pascal with alcohol, and invites him to admit to the murders, saying she absolutely accepts him for whoever he is.
+She coaxes him by admitting her own secret: she actually stabbed her classmate deliberately.
 Pascal appears torn, then says, "It's over.
 They were nothing to me."
 Moll seems relieved and happy.
-On the drive home she asks for a kiss, and when they lean into each other, Moll unbuckles his seat belt and jerks the wheel, throwing him out of the car.
-Badly injured in the street, he begs her to help, claiming that they are "the same."
-Moll strangles him, and gets to her feet.
+On the drive home she asks for a kiss, and when they lean into each other, Moll unbuckles his seat belt and jerks the wheel, overturning car.
+Badly injured and lying in the street, he asks her to wait as she sits astride him to strangle him.
+He tells her they are "the same."
+She shakes her head "no" and then strangles him She then gets to her feet to walk away.